 Procedures

 The monthly number of reported dengue cases was used as the primary outcome variable.
 Two weather variables, temperature, and rainfall were used as the covariates for the regression analysis.
-In addition, monthly rainfall lagged by 1 or 2 preceding months was also used as predictors for the number of monthly dengue cases
+In addition, monthly rainfall lagged by 1 or 2 preceding months was also used as predictors for the number of monthly dengue cases.

 Statistical analysis

 We analyzed the monthly dengue cases and meteorological data for the period of 2000-2022.
 We used 2010 (the median year) to divide the period 2000-2022.
 Then, we compared the number of dengue cases, deaths, and weather parameters during the two decades (2000-2010 and 2011-2022) using a paired sample t-test, aimed at comparing trends, developments, and changes between these periods.
-In the first stage, descriptive analyses were conducted to determine the characteristics of dengue cases and deaths with mean, and interquartile range (IQR) in each year and each month for the entire period.
+In the first stage, descriptive analyses were conducted to determine the characteristics of dengue cases and deaths, with mean and interquartile range (IQR) in each year and each month calculated for the entire period.
 Next, we calculated the monthly growth factor (GF) of dengue cases by dividing the number of dengue cases reported in each month by the number of dengue cases reported in the previous month and repeating this process for each month from 2000 to 2022 (Haider et al. 2021).
 The formula for the growth factor can be given by

 GFt= Nt+1+1Nt+1

 where Nt indicates the number of dengue cases in tth month.
 To avoid the occurrence of zeros in some months, we added 1 to the total number of cases for each month.
 The distribution of the GF was skewed; therefore, we used the natural log transformation before the data was further examined.
-However, we have also performed a reverse transformation of the log (GF) values by back-transforming exponentiating values to the original scale for ease of interpretation (Haider et al. 2021).
+However, we have also performed a reverse transformation of the log (GF) values by back-transforming values to the original scale for ease of interpretation (Haider et al. 2021).
 A monthly GF greater than 1 indicates that the number of dengue cases would be more than the number of dengue cases of the previous month, while a GF less than 1 means that the number of dengue cases in a new month would be less than the previous month.
 For example, if there are 100 cases in January, the number of dengue cases in February would be 200 when the value of GF is 2.0 or 50 cases when the value of GF is 0.5 in January (Haider et al. 2021)